Folly (band): Break-up and later activity

 Folly announced their split with a statement on their Myspace page.
 They played three farewell shows in April 2008, on April 11 at the Knights of Columbus in Wallingford, Connecticut, April 12 at the School Of Rock in South Hackensack, New Jersey, and April 13 at The Mainstage in Pompton Lakes.

 Members of the band have gone on to play in a variety of other bands.

 In April 2011, Folly performed a series of shows at small venues over the span of a few days around New Jersey.

 2019 saw the 15-year anniversary of FOLLY’s debut album.
 The band celebrated this milestone with a vinyl re-issue of Insanity Later, adding re-imagined artwork and a new layout, put out by Triple Crown Records.

 The band re-emerged once more in 2022 when RTF Records re-issued the band’s 2002 demo on a limited-run cassette tape in July.

-On September 30th, 2022, FOLLY debuted their first new recorded music in 14 years with “Walter White Whale” on Wavebreaker 3, a split 7-inch with the fellow band The Best of The Worst on Bad Time Records.
+On September 30, 2022, FOLLY debuted their first new recorded music in 14 years with “Walter White Whale” on Wavebreaker 3, a split 7-inch with the band The Best of The Worst on Bad Time Records.
 The band additionally announced an appearance at the 2022 edition of Gainesville's The Fest with some Northeast shows including at Amityville Music Hall in Amityville, NY, Crossroads in Garwood, NJ and the Space Ballroom in Hamden, CT with support coming from The Best of the Worst, Keep Flying, Kill Lincoln, Catbite, Mercy Union, BORE, Godseyes, The Upfux, Cutdown and Abraskadabra.